Crisologo vs. JEWM Agro-Industrial Corporation

 Key Excerpts

-- "Time and again, the Court has ruled that the absence of an indispensable party renders all subsequent actions of the court null and void for want of authority to act, not only as to the absent parties but even to those present.
-Consequently, the proceedings before RTC-Br.
-14 were null and void including the assailed orders, which may be 'ignored wherever and whenever it exhibits its head.'"
+- "The absence of an indispensable party renders all subsequent actions of the court null and void for want of authority to act, not only as to the absent parties but even to those present."

 Precedents Cited

 - Southwestern University v.
-Laurente — Cited to support the principle that the cancellation of an annotation of an encumbrance cannot be ordered without giving notice to the parties whose liens were annotated on the certificate of title.
+Laurente — Held that cancellation of annotation of encumbrance cannot be ordered without notice to parties annotated in the certificate of title

 Provisions